Blogs

 Colour Temperature and Space

-The LED light bulb color temperature has a major effect on the room where the lights are used.
-The value is measured in Kelvin with typical values for commercial and residential lighting ranging between 2000 & 6500K.
+The LED light bulb colour temperature has a major effect on the room where the lights are used.
+The value is measured in Kelvin, with typical values for commercial and residential lighting ranging between 2000 & 6500K.

-Heat from a light source produced by passing current reflects on the color effect of the light source and the change in heat is reflected in a change in the Kelvin value.
+Heat from a light source produced by passing current reflects on the colour effect of the light source, and the change in heat is reflected in a change in the Kelvin value.

 On the Kelvin colour scale, the low end of the spectrum is red, the middle is daylight, also referred to as neutral light, and the upper end is blue.

-Reflecting this scale onto the output of a LED lighting fixture means a LED light with a Kelvin value at the lower end will appear red to yellow, giving a warm color output and a warm effect on the room, while a value at the higher end will give a bluish effect giving the room a cool effect.
+Reflecting this scale onto the output of an LED lighting fixture means an LED light with a Kelvin value at the lower end will appear red to yellow, giving a warm colour output and a warm effect on the room, while a value at the higher end will give a bluish effect, giving the room a cool effect.

-For all the values on the spectrum, the change in color temperature does not affect in any way the bulb’s physical temperature.
+For all the values on the spectrum, the change in colour temperature does not affect in any way the bulb’s physical temperature.

-Aside from the effect on the ambience of a space, color temperature also has a significant effect on human emotions and interactions.
-Research shows that different LED color temperatures can motivate, excite and relax people.
+Aside from the effect on the ambience of a space, colour temperature also has a significant effect on human emotions and interactions.
+Research shows that different LED colour temperatures can motivate, excite and relax people.

 Read this short guide to understand more about the effects of colour temperature on space.